 - Registered nurse anesthetists

-With a DNP degree, the graduate could also choose to pursue an alternative career path.
+Nurse practitioners specialize in areas just like clinical nurses, such as gerontology, pediatrics, or psychiatric nursing.
+With a DNP degree, the graduate could also choose to pursue alternative career paths, like physical therapists or nursing education.
 In this case, the graduate would secure a job as a healthcare lobbyist or clinical researcher.
 These jobs involve working outside of a medical setting like a hospital.

 Is a DNP a Doctor?